freerunbuttons/freerunbuttons/README.md

 ## Server

-A very simple (web)server is being built in Seaside for Pharo.
+A simple (web)server is being built in Seaside for Pharo.

 ## Issues still working on